 If you answer “yes” about your patient to two or more questions, then there is strong evidence that an eating disorder is present.
 It is important to refer these patients to an eating disorder specialist as soon as possible.
 A specialty program such as Veritas Collaborative will be able to pinpoint the issue, provide a diagnosis, and connect the client to the level of care they specifically need.

-Within the month of October and beyond, please remember to ask questions about eating disorders in all your patients.
+Please remember to ask questions about eating disorders in all your patients.
 Early screening and detection can and will save lives.